Annual Review of Clinical Psychology

 The Annual Review of Clinical Psychology is a peer-reviewed academic journal that publishes an annual volume of review articles relevant to clinical psychology.
-It was established in 2005 and is published by Annual Reviews.
+It was established in 2005 and is published by Annual Reviews (AR).
 As of 2024, the editor is Tyrone D. Cannon; previous editors include Thomas Widiger and founding editor Susan Nolen-Hoeksema.

 As of 2023, Annual Review of Clinical Psychology is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gave the journal an impact factor of 16.5, ranking it first out of 185 journals in the category "Psychology, Clinical (SSCI)" and fourth out of 93 journals in the category "Psychology (SCIE).
+As of 2026, Journal Citation Reports gave the journal an impact factor of 18.6, ranking it first out of 184 journals in the category "Psychology, Clinical (SSCI)" and third out of 93 journals in the category "Psychology (SCIE).

 History

-The Annual Review of Clinical Psychology was first published in 2005.
-Though Annual Reviews already published the Annual Review of Psychology, which included a chapter of clinical psychology in each volume, the publisher decided that the field was large enough and rapidly expanding to justify its own journal.
+The Annual Review of Clinical Psychology was first published in 2005 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+Though AR already published the Annual Review of Psychology, which included a chapter of clinical psychology in each volume, the publisher decided that the field was large enough and rapidly expanding to justify its own journal.
 Its founding editor was Susan Nolen-Hoeksema.
 Upon Nolen-Hoeksema's death in 2013, Tyrone D. Cannon and Thomas Widiger became co-editors.

 As of 2024, Cannon became editor.
 Though it was initially in publication with a print volume, it is now only published electronically.